skydoves/WhatIf/README.md

 ```

 ### WhatIfNotNullAs
-`WhatIfNotNullAs` is an expression for invoking `whatIf` lambda when the target object is not null.
-If the target is not null, the receiver will get a desired casted type.
+`WhatIfNotNullAs` is an expression for invoking `whatIf` lambda when the target object is not null and the target can be cast by the desired type, the receiver will get a casted type.

 ```kotlin
 parcelable.whatIfNotNullAs<Poster> { poster ->
   log(poster.name)
 }
 ```
-And we can also handle the null case.
+And we can also handle the exception case (target is null or can't cast by the desired type) using `whatIfNot`.

 ```kotlin
 serializable.whatIfNotNullAs<Poster>(